The spans in Brownian motion: Basic properties of the -Brownian span set for

-\begin{proposition} The set $\mathcal{T}^d$ defined by \eqref{meas} is an $F_{\sigma}$-set; that is, it is a countable union of closed sets for the product topology.
+is measurable with respect to the product of the Borel $\sigma$-fields. \begin{proposition} The set $\mathcal{T}^d$ defined by \eqref{meas} is an $F_{\sigma}$-set; that is, it is a countable union of closed sets for the product topology.
 In particular, $\mathcal{T}^d$ is measurable with respect to the product of the Borel $\sigma$-fields. \end{proposition}

 \begin{proof} Observe that the set $\mathcal{T}^d$ can be written as $\bigcup_{k,l \in \mathbb{N}} \mathcal{T}^d_{k,l}$, where

 For each $k,l \in \mathbb{N}$, define the map